 Then look in those places for more of the same.

-For example – I love working with Social Media Consultants and Digital Marketers so I research then contact similar people saying who I work with, what tasks I do and what benefits my clients receive by getting me to do them.
+For example – I love working with Social Media Consultants and Digital Marketers so I research and then contact similar people saying who I work with, what tasks I do and what benefits my clients receive by getting me to do them.
 I then point them to a case study (if I have one) and some testimonials.

 The target prospect can now see that I work with people just like them and what tasks I can take off their hands.
 They can also see that I know my stuff by the industry-specific terminology I use plus they have evidence that I’m good at what I do.

-So once you know who you’re looking for and why, you can go after them.
+So once you know who you’re looking for and why you can go after them.
 And if you already have one great client then it’s pretty easy to get more of them.